lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If the sender receives a SCHC ACK, it checks the window value.
 SCHC ACKs with an unexpected window number are discarded.
 If the window number on the received encoded Bitmap is correct, the sender verifies if the receiver has received all SCHC fragments of the current window.
 When at least one SCHC Fragment has been lost, the counter Attempts is increased by one and the sender resends the missing SCHC Fragments again.
-When Attempts reaches MAX_ACK_REQUESTS, the sender sends an Abort message and releases all resources for the on-going SCHC Fragmented packet transmission.
+When Attempts reaches MAX_ACK_REQUESTS, the sender sends a Sender-Abort message and releases all resources for the on-going SCHC Fragmented packet transmission.
 When the retransmission of the missing SCHC Fragments is finished, the sender starts listening for a SCHC ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and initializes the Retransmission Timer.
 After sending an All-1 fragment, the sender listens